Overview of New Zealand's climate

 Most snow in New Zealand falls in the mountain areas.
 Snow rarely falls in the coastal areas of the North Island and west of the South Island, although the east and south of the South Island may experience some snow in winter.
 Frosts can occur anywhere in New Zealand and usually form on cold nights with clear skies and little wind.

-To summarize the climate of New Zealand, selected locations throughout the country have been grouped into broad climate zones (see map to the right).
-A brief description of each climate zone illustrating the average rainfall and temperature can be reached by clickingon the links below:
+To summarize the climate of New Zealand, selected locations throughout the country have been grouped into broad climate zones.
+A brief description of each climate zone illustrating the average rainfall and temperature can be reached by clicking on the links below:

-The data are monthly averages for the period 1971–2000, for locations having at least 5 years of complete data.
-Click here for the station details of each location.
+The data are monthly averages for the period 1971–2000, for locations with at least 5 years of complete data.

 Similar scales have been used for each graph to allow comparison between locations.

 We also provide downloadable files for monthly and annual rain, temperature, sunshine, frost and wind data for selected locations throughout New Zealand.
-Actual data recorded at Reefton can be accessed for use in statistical analyses.
+Actual data recorded at Reefton can be accessed for use in statistical analyses (see CliFlo).

 Resource prepared by Lesley Mackintosh